Vyral/base-template/_posts/2019-06-13-visiting-the-one-and-only-b-boutique.md

 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Wes+Peters/Baltimore+Metro+Real+Estate-+Visiting+the+One+and+Only+B+Boutique.mp4
 pullquote: >-
-  Besides sell clothes, they also regularly host private shopping events and other parties.
+  Besides selling clothes, they also regularly host private shopping events and other parties.
 enclosure_type: video/mp4
 enclosure_time: